Naughty but Nice (album): Critical reception

 The album earned largely mixed to negative reviews from critics.
 CDStarts critic Matthias Reichel found that the album heavily tried and tested ideas from other songwriters but noted: "Nevertheless, the present work leaves a better impression than its predecessor Key to My Soul, which cannot only be described as a quick release in retrospect.
 With Naughty but Nice the quality curve points slightly upwards again."
 AllMusic rated the album three out of five stars.

 In a negative review, Michael Schuh from laut.de found that Naughty but Nice "offers 15 warbling numbers that were made for the ringtone industry, and of course you'll look in vain for guitar riffs as well as good beats in these unimaginative soul adaptations [...]
 Musically, with Naughty But Nice, [Connor] remains at most a role model for people like Jeanette Biedermann, who haven't yet made their mark in the US, but have otherwise made quite a professional contribution to the further development of a very special genre: lower class music.
+Ivan Thomasz from MTV Asia called Naughty but Nice a "bland pop album" and added: "Backed by saccharine commercial contempo-pop instrumental accompaniment, Sarah's singing is bland and soulless."